neuresthetics/neuresthetics/README.md

 Neuresthetic (adj.)
 Schema engineered/engineering in respect to the shape and function of the brain.

-><a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.
+<a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.

-Book: Clone the repository for a copy, or read it here:
+Book: "Baase Class": Clone the repository for a free copy.
+Or preview it here:

 PDF: ["Base Class" A.1.1.4](https://github.com/neuresthetics/neuresthetics/blob/main/Base%20Class%20A.1.1.4.pdf)